-Pressure reducing valves directly work for slowing down the water pressure that flows into our home.
+Pressure-reducing valves directly work for slowing down the water pressure that flows into our home.
 Mainly on the main water line, they are installed just after the shut-off valve.
-In one side, the Water coming from the main goes into the valve.
-When the water moves via the valve, it passes through the diaphragm and spring that creates a resistance and reduces the pressure of the required level as the water leaves the valve from the other side.
+On one side, the water coming from the main goes into the valve.
+When the water moves via the valve, it passes through the diaphragm and spring that creates resistance and reduces the pressure of the required level as the water leaves the valve from the other side.

-The main feature of pressure reducing valve is that they’re set for regulating the flow of water into a specific pressure.
+The main feature of the pressure-reducing valves is that they’re set for regulating the flow of water into a specific pressure.
 It means that if there is a sudden increase in the municipal water pressure of the area, the diaphragm and spring in the valve will tighten and the users will still be having a continuous amount of pressure inside their home.
-Water is pumped in extremely high pressures by some of the municipal water mains and in some cases that can be more than 100 psi.
-Often, the pressure will be cranked up by Local water companies for delivering water to the places that are hard-to-reach like high elevation neighborhoods or high rise buildings.
+Water is pumped at extremely high pressures by some of the municipal water mains and in some cases that can be more than 100 psi.
+Often, the pressure will be cranked up by Local water companies for delivering water to the places that are hard-to-reach like high elevation neighborhoods or high-rise buildings.
 Above 80 psi Water pressure can cause a significant amount of wear and tear to fixtures, pipes and appliances over time.

-Every fixture, pipe, and appliance inside residential units is designed for withstanding a specific water pressure level, which conventionally lies between 60-80 psi.
-Faucets, shower heads, toilets, water heaters, pipe joints and appliances can all start to wear and gradually malfunction if they’re continuously under high pressures.
+Every fixture, pipe, and appliance inside residential units are designed for withstanding a specific water pressure level, which conventionally lies between 60-80 psi.
+Faucets, showerheads, toilets, water heaters, pipe joints and appliances can all start to wear and gradually malfunction if they’re continuously under high pressures.